 Dark and cool, these limestone caves on the edge of Porto Cristo have become one of Mallorca's top tourist sights.
-Groups are accompanied along the 1200m of smooth paths by guides who tell you in four languages how to interpret the magnificent stalactite formations within.
+Groups walk along 1200m of smooth paths exploring the magnificent stalactite formations within.

 - Free parking